Charles V, Holy Roman Emperor: Conflicts with the Ottoman Empire

 Charles fought continually with the Ottoman Empire and its sultan, Suleiman the Magnificent.
 The defeat of Hungary at the Battle of Mohács in 1526 "sent a wave of terror over Europe."
 The Muslim advance in Central Europe was halted at the Siege of Vienna (1529), followed by a counter-attack of Charles V across the Danube river.
 However, by 1541, central and southern Hungary fell under Ottoman control.

-Suleiman won the contest for mastery of the Mediterranean, in spite of Christian victories such as the conquest of Tunis in 1535.
-The regular Ottoman fleet came to dominate the Eastern Mediterranean after its victories at Preveza in 1538 and Djerba in 1560 (shortly after Charles's death), which severely decimated the Spanish Navy.
-At the same time, the Muslim Barbary corsairs, acting under the general authority and supervision of the sultan, regularly devastated the Spanish and Italian coasts and crippled Spanish trade.
+Charles launched a first attack under admiral Andrea Doria in 1532, capturing Coron and defending it afterwards before abandoning it, having found no Christian state willing to support its defense.
+After Tunis was conquered by Ottoman admiral Hayreddin Barbarossa, the most eminent of the Barbary corsairs, Charles participated personally in a large-scale expedition to oust him, with the participation of Doria, Bazán the Elder, García de Toledo and other Imperial admirals.
+Barbarossa managed to escape, even if Habsburg control of Tunis was reestablished.
+Barbary corsairs remained a threat, regularly assailing Christian coasts to make captives for the Barbary slave trade.
 The advance of the Ottomans in the Mediterranean and central Europe chipped at the foundations of Habsburg power and diminished Imperial prestige.

 In 1536, Francis I allied France with Suleiman against Charles.
 While Francis was persuaded to sign a peace treaty in 1538, he again allied himself with the Ottomans in 1542 in a Franco-Ottoman alliance.
 In 1543, Charles allied himself with Henry VIII and forced Francis to sign the Truce of Crépy-en-Laonnois.
-Later, in 1547, Charles signed a humiliating treaty with the Ottomans to gain himself some respite from the huge expenses of their war.

-Charles V made overtures to the Safavid Empire to open a second front against the Ottomans, in an attempt at creating a Habsburg–Persian alliance.
+Meanwhile, Charles V made overtures to the Safavid Empire to open a second front against the Ottomans, in an attempt at creating a Habsburg–Persian alliance.
 Contacts were positive, but rendered difficult by enormous distances.
-In effect, however, the Safavids did enter in conflict with the Ottoman Empire in the Ottoman–Safavid War, forcing it to split its military resources.
+In effect, however, the Safavids did enter into conflict with the Ottoman Empire in the Ottoman–Safavid War, forcing it to split its military resources.

-During the 1541 expedition of Algiers, the losses amongst the invading force were heavy with 150 ships lost, plus large numbers of sailors and soldiers.
-A Turkish chronicler confirmed that the Berber tribes massacred 12,000 invaders.
-Leaving war materiel, including 100 to 200 guns which would be recovered to furnish the ramparts of Algiers, Charles' army was taken prisoner in such numbers that the markets of Algiers were filled with slaves.
+In 1538, Charles participated in a Holy League to launch a joint expedition against Ottoman waters along with the republic of Venice and other Christian players.
+However, the subsequent Battle of Preveza against Barbarossa was lost due to infighting, with conflicting reports over its course.
+It was followed by the siege of Castelnuovo, during which the only Ottoman fortress captured by the League was retaken by the Ottomans, although in a severely costly siege.
+Minor victories of his navy in Girolata and Alboran preceded a new expedition to Algiers headed personally by Charles, but the ill-planned venture was wrecked by hostile weather.
+Losses amongst the invading force were heavy, with 150 ships lost, plus large numbers of sailors and soldiers.
+A Turkish chronicler stated that the Berber tribes massacred 12,000 invaders.

+In 1547, Charles signed a humiliating treaty with the Ottomans to gain himself some respite from the huge expenses of their war.
+Charles came in action again against Ottoman domain in 1550, with expedition to Mahdia, repulsing an Ottoman attempt to lift the siege.
+Mahdia was conquered, but upon difficulties to defend it, he later ordered it to be demolished and abandoned.